 I enjoyed being part of this cooperation! ❤️

 The best way to express your gratitude towards your sponsors is a thank you letter.
 Sending it to all your sponsors after the event has ended is something you should never slapdash or, even worse, forget.
-It is, however, important to thank your prospects in advanced and after the collaboration is signed as well.
+It is, however, important to thank your prospects in advance and after the collaboration is signed as well.

 Make it sincere and warm to enrich and deepen your foundations of the newborn relationship.
-A thank you letter is also a proof of respect to your sponsors.
+A thank you letter is also proof of respect to your sponsors.

 ✅ How to work with sponsors?